Hack your brain to practice mindfulness everyday

 I dont't have enough time

-Whilst you can practice mindfulness in less than 5 minutes a day (check out our free tool coming Wednesday), this is a totally legitimate reason.
+Whilst you can practice mindfulness in less than 5 minutes a day (check out our free tool ), this is a totally legitimate reason.
 You definitely, do not have enough hours in the day to do what is being asked of you.
 This is a certainty.
 However, what if I shared with you that nobody in the world does.
 Time is the true finite resource - we can't buy more of it, we can't make more of it.
 All we can do is make conscious choices about how and where we spend it.
 When we truly accept this, we are free.
 We are empowered to make some of those choices and be clear about what we are willing, and not willing, to do with our time.
 When looking at mindfulness practice and the benefits it brings, rather than thinking about 5 minutes, ask yourself how important it is to you relative to some other things in your day.
 If it is more important choose to do this instead.
+For neurodiverse brains it can sometimes be tricky to remember to do this or keep track of if we have done it and habits can be harder.
+Try buddying it to a certain activity e.g. before making a phone call take some breaths and do a quick body scan and attend to your needs.
+Or when making a cuppa and waiting for the kettle to boing (cos it takes sooooooooo long and why am I so bored), do this while you wait.
+Experiment and work out what works for your brain.
 I don't have the resources to do it The good news is that to practice mindfulness, all you need is you.
 Our free tool on Thursday shows you how you can include it in your daily routine and once you learn it in those situations, you can take it from there.
 The benefit of including it with things you already do, is that it helps to reduce feelings of time pressure and allows you to integrate the practice as something normal, not something extra or additional as part of your day.
 If this free tool doesn't work for you, there are also great 5 minute exercises you can find on music and video streaming platforms (such as Youtube, Spotify or Apple Music).
 Save them into a playlist so they are easily accessible and apps such as Calm and Headspace also have some free options too.
-My experience is though, that people who include this as part of daily activities (such as when cleaning, eating or commuting) are more likely to keep the practice up, build and grow on it.
+Ideally have visual reminders around as often if it is in a separate app in a menu, it is easy to forget that it exists.
+Many of my clients love putting posters or post it notes on the back of the toilet door.

 I feel like I am no good at it